Azusa Ono

 Azusa Ono (小野 梓, Ono Azusa?; March 10, 1852 – January 11, 1886), was a Japanese intellectual, jurist and politician during the Meiji era.
 He was an advisor to Ōkuma Shigenobu and participated in debates on reforms and the drafting of a first constitution for Japan after the Meiji restoration of 1868 which saw the end of the shogun regime.
-Specialist in international law, Azusa Ono advocated the establishment of a parliamentary system based on respect for the rights of the people, inspired by the British model.
-He then played an important role in the founding of the Progressive Constitutional Party Rikken Kaishintō) and the creation of Waseda University.
+A specialist in international law, Ono advocated the establishment of a parliamentary system based on respect for the rights of the people, inspired by the British model.
+He then played an important role in the founding of the Progressive Constitutional Party (Rikken Kaishintō) and the creation of Waseda University.

 Biography

-Azusa Ono was born in Sukumo, a small fishing village in Shikoku, into a family of well-to-do merchants who became samurai associate in the Tosa Domain.
+Ono was born in Sukumo, a small fishing village in Shikoku, into a family of well-to-do merchants who became samurai associate in the Tosa Domain.
 He served in the Boshin War (civil war) of 1868–1869.
 He left to study at Shōheikō in Tokyo, then in Osaka where he learned English in 1871.
-He went to the United States to study law before going to London from 1872 to 1974 to learn economics and the banking system.
+He went to the United States to study law before going to London from 1872 to 1874 to learn economics and the banking system.
 During this stay, he took the opportunity to travel to Europe and discover the different Western political systems.

-Returning to Japan in Tokyo, in 1876, he obtained a post at the Ministry of Finance.
+Returning to Japan in Tokyo, Ono obtained a post at the Ministry of Finance in 1876.
 He soon was given the responsibility of drafting a new civil code for the Ministry of Justice.
 His knowledge of international law earned him a rapid ascent in the hierarchy so that he quickly rubbed shoulders with various leaders of the Meiji era, including Ōkuma Shigenobu, minister of finance.
-The two men having similarities of views.
-In 1880 Azusa Ono was transferred in the same ministry and occupied an important position.
+The two men had many similarities of views.
+In 1880 Ono was transferred in the same ministry and occupied an important position.

 It was a political turning point in 1881 when the emperor decided to form a national assembly in Japan.
-Therefore, in 1882, Azusa Ono resigned with others from the administration and participated in the founding of a political party, the Rikken Kaishintō (Constitutional Progressive Party), around Ōkuma Shigenobu.
-He was active at all levels in the creation of the party and finally became its secretary general.
-It is no exaggeration to consider Ono Azusa as the "real" founder of the party, his role was so significant.
+Therefore, in 1882, Ono resigned with others from the administration and participated in the founding of a political party, the Rikken Kaishintō (Constitutional Progressive Party), around Ōkuma Shigenobu.
+He was active at all levels in the creation of the party and eventually became its secretary general.
+It is no exaggeration to consider Ono as the "real" founder of the party, with his significant contributions.

-In 1982 Azusa Ono also assisted Ōkuma Shigenobu in the opening of an educational establishment in Tokyo senmon gakkō (specialized school of Tokyo), taking care of the administrative procedures and being president de facto of the establishment instead of umakuma Shigenobu.
-The school will become Waseda University.
-He died in 1886 at the age of 33 of chronic tuberculosis.
+In 1882 Ono also assisted Ōkuma Shigenobu in the opening of an educational establishment, Tokyo Senmon Gakkō (Specialized School of Tokyo).
+The school eventually became Waseda University.
+Ono died in 1886 at the age of 33 from chronic tuberculosis.